andychuong/hugo_flower_shop/content/_index.md

 ---
+date: '2024-01-15'
-title: "Welcome to Blooming Flowers"
+title: Welcome to Blooming Flowers
-date: 2024-01-15
-draft: false
 ---

 # Welcome to Blooming Flowers